Idhu Kathirvelan Kadhal

-Ithu Kathirvelan Kadhal is a 2014 Indian Tamil-language romantic comedy drama film written and directed by S. R. Prabhakaran starring Udhayanidhi Stalin and Nayanthara.
-Santhanam and Sunder Ramu play important roles in the film while Saranya Ponvannan and Chaya Singh play supporting roles.
-Produced by Red Giant Films, the film has cinematography by Balasubramanium and art direction by V Selvaraj.
+Ithu Kathirvelan Kadhal is a 2014 Indian Tamil-language romantic comedy drama film written and directed by S. R. Prabhakaran, starring Udhayanidhi Stalin and Nayanthara.
+Santhanam, Sunder Ramu, Saranya Ponvannan and Chaya Singh play supporting roles.
+Produced by Udhayanidhi via Red Giant Movies, the film has cinematography by Balasubramaniem and editing by Don Bosco.
+Shot between February 2013 and January 2014, it was released on 14 February 2014.